On-set virtual production: Technology

-Since its inventive use in The Mandalorian, the technology has become increasingly popular.
-Miles Perkins, industry manager of film and TV for Epic Games and maker of the Unreal Engine, states: "We are tracking roughly 300 stages, up from only three in 2019”.
+Examples

-Stages that use OSVP include the various StageCraft stages, Pixomondo’s Toronto-based LED stage, which has a longterm lease from CBS or Lux Machina various stages.
+Stages that use OSVP include the various StageCraft stages, Pixomondo's Toronto-based LED stage, which has a long-term lease from CBS, ZeroSpace's Volume in New York City, or Lux Machina various stages.
 In Japan, the LED wall and virtual production were used by Toei Company for its Super Sentai shows Avataro Sentai Donbrothers and Ohsama Sentai King-Ohger, with the latter also being produced in collaboration with Sony PCL Inc.